Chapters

 The aim of The Aegean Project is to manufacture sneakers specifically for the EU market, with production taking place locally in Portugal.

-We looked for a country with fair working conditions like the ones in Brazil, where workers' rights are respected, and materials are responsibly sourced.
+We looked for a country with fair working conditions like the ones in Brazil, where workers' rights are respected.

 With The Aegean Project, VEJA is taking steps towards a more sustainable and responsible future for sneakers in Europe.